Bartolomeo Scappi: The Renaissance Maestro of Italian Cooking — kooks stove talk

 Illustrated Kitchens: His pioneering illustrations of kitchen layouts and tools provided a visual guide centuries ahead of their time.

-Seasonal and Regional Cuisine: Scappi emphasised the importance of using seasonal produce and explored regional variations, highlighting the diversity of Italian culinary traditions.
+Seasonal and Regional Cuisine: Scappi emphasised the importance of using seasonal produce.
+He explored regional variations.
+This highlights the diversity of Italian culinary traditions.

-Culinary Science: His work included discussions on food preservation, hygiene, and the medicinal properties of certain ingredients, reflecting a scientific approach to cooking.
+Culinary Science: His work included discussions on food preservation, hygiene, and the medicinal properties of certain ingredients.
+This reflected a scientific approach to cooking.

 Scappi’s Culinary Philosophy